BVNetwork/CommerceManagerEnhancements/README.md

 * More date ranges for order lists
 * Order Notes shown in lists

+**Note!** All names appearing in these samples are fictitious.
+Any resemblance to real persons, living or dead, is purely coincidental.

 ## Installation
 On your Commerce Manager web site in Visual Studio, run the following command in the package manager console (the package is in the [EPiServer Nuget feed](http://nuget.episerver.com)):
 ```